mjosaarinen/lwsha_isa/README.md

 lightweight AES.
 They are composed of three shifts/rotations, two XORs, and one addition each.

-Their emulation functions are in respective compression funciton implementation files.
+Their emulation functions are in respective compression function implementation files.
 For example for SHA-256 we have:
 ```C
 uint32_t sha256_sum0(uint32_t rs1, uint32_t rs2)